jeyaraman17/nila-app/ARCHITECTURE.md

-# Architectural Diagram

-This document describes the architecture of the Angular application, focusing on how the components, service layer, and data assets are structured.

 ## Architecture Overview

 The application follows a layered architecture, where the presentation, service, and data layers are organized to keep the code modular, maintainable, and scalable.